Resources For Impacted Businesses

-The Contra Costa SBDC has created this Online Webinars for Coping with COVID-19 page to provide tools for navigating the economic difficulties posed by COVID-19, including step-by-step directions on filing an application for the SBA Economic Injury Disaster Loan.
+The Contra Costa SBDC has created Coping with COVID-19 Webinars to provide tools for navigating the economic difficulties posed by COVID-19, including step-by-step directions on filing an application for the SBA Economic Injury Disaster Loan.
 For personalized assistance, businesses can call (925) 222-5228 or email email@example.com. or visit the Coping with COVID-19 Webinars Website.

 Governor’s Office of Business and Economic Development (GO-Biz)

 The Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees and all Californians as it relates to COVID-19.
 The COVID-19 resource page includes information about the State of California’s small business loan programs, Small Business COVID-19 Relief Grant Program and labor and workforce support for businesses and employees.

-On April 2, Governor Gavin Newsom announced OnwardCa.org , a one stop resource for Californians impacted by job loss due to COVID-19 pandemic.
-It includes a “Dynamic Matching System” to match your profile and needs.
-Losing your job amidst a pandemic is traumatic.
+OnwardCa.org is a one-stop resource for Californians impacted by job loss due to COVID-19 pandemic.
+It includes a “Dynamic Matching System” to match your profile and to resources, trainings and jobs.
 OnwardCA is a resource that has been rapidly deployed by a broad coalition of companies, foundations, and individuals who want to help.

 California Employment Development Department (EDD)

 The EDD has created a centralized COVID-19 resource page for both workers and employers impacted by COVID-19.
 Workers experiencing reduced hours, as well as those who must miss work to receive treatment or care for sick family members or children during school closures, will find helpful resources.